-If it’s straight cashback you’re after, the Ink Cash or SimplyCash® Plus Business Credit Card from American Express both return 5% on office supplies and mobile phone services (Amex is limited to U.S. stores/providers), although the Amex card has a higher cap at $50,000 per year.
+If it’s straight cashback you’re after, the Ink Cash returns 5% on up to $25,000 of office supplies and mobile phone services each year.
 For enterprise size accounts, the Bank of America and U.S. Bank business cards offer significantly higher spending caps, but you would need to spend an awful lot on either card to eclipse the value supplied by the Chase pair at the top of the table.

 What Purchases are Included in the Office Supplies & Mobile Phone Category?

 Chase leaves the office supply store category somewhat vague, although they do specify exclusions which we’ve outlined below.
 The other thing to note with Chase, Amex, and Bank of America, is the bonus only applies to mobile phone services, not the purchase of equipment.
 U.S. Bank offers cash back on the purchase of cellular equipment in addition to services, which is a big plus.

 “Merchants in the office supply stores category specialize in selling a variety of office supplies, from larger office supply stores to smaller stationary stores.”

 “Only purchases for internet, cable, satellite television, radio, cellular, wireless data, and landline services will qualify.
 Please note that purchases of equipment are not included.”

 “…5% on your first $50,000 of eligible purchases made in the following two categories combined, (1) monthly wireless telephone services purchased directly from wireless telephone service providers in the U.S. (purchases of hardware and equipment, and purchases from third parties and resellers, are excluded) and (2) office supplies purchased directly from U.S. office supply stores (supplies purchased at other retail stores are excluded)”